 - Travel light to attractions

-- Watch your surroundings at these location.
+- Watch your surroundings at this location.

-Tips for Trip on Paris Vacation
+Tips for a Trip on Paris Vacation

 - Bring plenty of batteries

 - Bring old washed clothes and leave them after your trip – they have none